Steven Gross

 Contact Information

-Research Interests: philosophy of language and mind, and foundations of the mind-brain sciences
+Research Interests: philosophy of language and mind, foundations of the mind-brain sciences, philosophy of cognitive science

 Education: PhD, Harvard University